 Depending on the size of the company, a credit manager may also supervise other credit staff or lead a team.

 Credit and collections jobs require solid verbal and written communication abilities.
-Soft skills frequently make the difference between two otherwise equal candidates.
-Other valuable assets for people in these positions include computer skills (Microsoft Excel is often crucial), stellar time management and organizational abilities, as well as a keen attention to detail.
+Soft skills (and soft skills training) frequently make the difference between two otherwise equal candidates.
+Other valuable assets for people in these positions include computer skills (Microsoft Excel skills are often crucial), stellar time management and organizational abilities, as well as a keen attention to detail.

-A credit and collections clerk generally works under immediate supervision and the experience needed ranges from entry level to five years.
+A credit and collections clerk typically is hired at the entry level and works under immediate supervision.
 Positions usually require a high school diploma and collection training courses.

 Credit managers require more than five years of experience, with at least two in management, as well as a bachelor’s degree in finance, accounting or a related field.
 Credit managers must possess a higher degree of analytical thinking, communication and leadership skills.